So exactly one week from now, the Nerd & Tie Expo

 [ Comments ( 0 )

-in the state of Iowa against me for articles I published over on Nerd & Tie
+on this site, the lawsuit was about articles I wrote over on Nerd & Tie

 and The Chronicles of Crosarth